KILLING GROUND is killing it.

 Ian Smith (the Australian Mark Wahlberg) is Ian, a young doctor on a New Year’s Eve adventure with his breezy publisher girlfriend Samantha (Harriet Dyer), visiting a secluded campsite he cherished as a kid.
 After the young couple set up their tent, making “a good team,” as Ian puts it, Sam offhandedly says, “Let’s get married,” in an astounding display of acting prowess: though she’s glowing, we see in her face that hesitant smile that doesn’t know which way to turn, as it braces itself for the worst.
 Ian says Yes.
 And the sun comes out in Sam’s real smile!
 An early warning sign that these two kids are going to bring it, in this tale that takes it all out of them.
 When Sam can’t get reception to call her sister with the news, Ian jokes, “Consider this your cooling off period then.”
 Sam: “Nah – this is a done deal.”
 These kids are totally selling how nice it must be to have a partner look at you that way.
 However, the film will force us to recall Sam’s decisiveness in its enigmatic final frames…

 Across the way, on the otherwise-deserted beach, is another tent, seemingly uninhabited, for the night and day Ian and Sam are present.
 Without warning, we are witness to another young family – father (Julian Garner), mother (Maya Stange), teen daughter Em (Tiarnie Coupland) and toddler Ollie.
 They’re at that other campsite.
 Director Power treats us as sophisticated enough to realize he is showing us another time-frame.
 This is obviously before Ian and Sam got here.
-Em is stridently being a teen, poo-pooing her dad’s taste in Simon & Garfunkel, living on her cellphone, vetoing a walk to the far-off waterfall with her parents, and staying behind at camp; after she gets spooked by being alone, she takes a hike to the family car and falls asleep inside.
+Em is stridently being a teen, poo-pooing her dad’s taste in Simon & Garfunkel, living on her cellphone, vetoing a walk to the far-off waterfall with her parents, and staying behind at camp.
+When she gets spooked by being alone, she takes a hike to the family car and falls asleep inside.
 (All we know is, she’s got better reception than Sam; if only they’d met, so Sam could’ve asked her Australia’s million-dollar coverage question: Telstra or Optus?…)

 A third throughline is introduced – two working class blokes who look like trouble: German (stoic Aaron Pedersen) and Chook (a creepy Aaron Glenane).
 (Not only does Pedersen look like the Australian Tommy Chong, it’s heartening to see an Aboriginal actor in a co-leading role that commands the screen with such easy dominance, not looking like stunt casting or someone out of their milieu of “tribal elder” or other such racist shit.
 Voted Bachelor of the Year 1994 by Cleo Magazine, his alpha maleness is definitely on display here!)
 They have some tenuous, sinister connection to the campsite, but it will take us a few more non-linear cuts to make that link.
 Right now, they’re trying to pick up some barely-legal shielas at the local watering hole.
-Something they said earlier makes it clear they aren’t averse to rape…
+Something in their conversation earlier makes it clear they aren’t averse to rape…

 KILLING GROUND, one of the best proponents of The Australian Film Industry, is another example that fortifies my argument against Stephen King’s saw, “It is the tale, not he who tells it,” as I’ve always maintained that a mundane tale could be made compelling by the one who tells it.
 Thus correcting the axiom to, “It is not the tale, but he who tells it.”